karlynws/Module1homework/README.md

 u) What command do you use in git to move changes from one branch to another?
 (Feel free to answer with how you use git, i.e. terminal or another app)
-*git switch or git checkout
+*git switch or git checkout then git merch <branch name> to move changes from a to b

 v) What is the type of the variable defined below?